projectcalico/calico/docs/GCE.md

 Calico runs on the Google Compute Engine (GCE), but there are a few tweaks required to the main Getting Started instructions.
 The following instructions show the full power of the Calico routing and security model on GCE (and allow GCE to be used for testing).

 ## Getting started
 These instructions assume a total of three GCE hosts running CoreOS.
-One to run an etcd "cluster", and then two compute nodes.
 Documentation on running CoreOS on GCE is [here](https://coreos.com/docs/running-coreos/cloud-providers/google-compute-engine/)

 Download and install GCE and login to your account.
 Full documentation on how to install gcloud are given [here](https://cloud.google.com/compute/docs/gcloud-compute/).
 ```